 12. Music Therapy

-Music has an undeniable healing power, but especially for those who live with dementia.
-Some assisted living communities, in particular those devoted to memory care, bring in trained music therapists to entertain and provide small-group cognitive stimulation.
+Music has an undeniable healing power, especially for those who live with dementia.
+Some assisted living communities bring in trained music therapists to entertain and provide small-group cognitive stimulation.
 In some communities, seniors with a history of musicianship can even participate to provide entertainment or music therapy activities for their friends and neighbors.

 13. Pet Therapy

 Rubbing a dog’s belly can make many of us feel all warm and fuzzy, and it’s particularly comforting to those who gave up pets when they moved into assisted living.
-Pet therapy programs which bring dogs to snuggle with seniors can fill the gap.
+Pet therapy programs that bring dogs in to snuggle with seniors can fill the gap.
+Spending time with animals may even improve a senior’s mental and physical health.